danburd/blog/content/posts/2024-06-19/index.md

 ---
-title: Option Schools Harm Arlington
+title: The Problems with Option Schools
-summary: I've seen their impact on neighborhood schools.
-It's not good.
+summary: Their repercussions are deeply felt at Arlington neighborhood schools.
 date: 2024-06-19T12:00:00-04:00
 images: ["files/montessori.jpg"]
 cover: